-In the first half we present an aspect of Buddhism through talks, videos or readings followed by an opportunity for discussion.
+Starting at 7:00 pm we present an aspect of Buddhism through talks, videos or readings followed by an opportunity for discussion.
 Occasionally there will be meditation workshops or talks by visiting Triratna Order Members.

 Once a month, when there isn’t a festival, the evening will start with meditation and is followed by a pūjā, a Buddhist devotional practice.

 Suggested Donation: $15 / $10 / $5 Donate here.

 How To Join